Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Safely Fine-Tuning Policies in Lab

 \subsection{Computing the Generalization Bound.}

 After training, we can calculate the generalization bound using the optimized posterior $P$.
-First, note that the empirical reward $R_S(P)$ involves an expectation over the posterior and thus cannot be computed in closed form.
-Instead, it can be estimated by sampling a large number of policies $z_1,...,z_L$ from $P$: $\hat{R}_S(P):= \frac{1}{NL}\sum_{E \in S}\sum_{i=1}^L R(\pi^{p,b}_{z_i};E)$, and the error due to finite sampling can be bounded using a sample convergence bound $\overline{R}_S$ \cite{langford2002not}.
-The final bound $R_\text{bound}(P) \leq R_\mathcal{D}(P)$ is obtained from $\overline{R}_S$ and $C(P, P_0)$ by a slight tightening of $C_\text{PAC}$ from Theorem \ref{thm:pac bayes control} using the KL-inverse function \cite{majumdar2021pac}.
+First, note that the empirical reward $R_\envSetPs(P)$ involves an expectation over the posterior and thus cannot be computed in closed form.
+Instead, it can be estimated by sampling a large number of policies $z_1,...,z_L$ from $P$: $\hat{R}_\envSetPs(P):= \frac{1}{NL}\sum_{E \in \envSetPs}\sum_{i=1}^L R_\env (\pi^{p,b}_{z_i})$, and the error due to finite sampling can be bounded using a sample convergence bound $\overline{R}_\envSetPs$ \cite{langford2002not}.
+The final bound $R_\text{bound}(P) \leq R_\envDist(P)$ is obtained from $\overline{R}_\envSetPs$ and $C(P, P_0)$ by a slight tightening of $C_\text{PAC}$ from Theorem \ref{thm:pac bayes control} using the KL-inverse function \cite{majumdar2021pac}.
 Please refer to Appendix A2 in \cite{ren2020generalization} for detailed derivations.
-Overall, our approach provides generalization guarantees in novel environments from the distribution $\envDist$: as policies are randomly sampled from the posterior $P$ and applied in test environments, the expected success rate over all test environments is guaranteed to be at least $R_\text{bound}(P)$ (with probability $1-\delta$ over the samling of training environments; $\delta=0.01$ for all experiments in Sec.~\ref{sec:experiments}).
-Through reachability-based shielding during training and generalization guarantees for the resulting policies, we safely closes the \emph{Lab-to-Real} gap.
+Overall, our approach provides generalization guarantees in novel environments from the distribution $\envDist$: as policies are randomly sampled from the posterior $P$ and applied in test environments, the expected success rate over all test environments is guaranteed to be at least $R_\text{bound}(P)$ (with probability $1-\delta$ over the sampling of training environments; $\delta=0.01$ for all experiments in Sec.~\ref{sec:experiments}).
+Through reachability shielding during training and generalization guarantees for the resulting policies, we bridge the \emph{Lab-to-Real} gap with a probabilistically guaranteed safety-aware policy distribution.